-Even in the summer when Yosemite Valley is spilling over with visitors from around the world, Hetch Hetchy remains an oasis of relative calm.
+Even in the summer when Yosemite Valley is being explored by visitors from around the world, Hetch Hetchy remains an oasis of relative calm.
 Only a tiny proportion of Yosemite’s visitors explore this out-of-the-way corner of the national park.

 There is no Starbucks here – no daily parade of tour buses and RVs.
 Instead, the magnificence of a valley often described as Yosemite Valley’s slightly smaller twin takes center stage.
 If you delight in getting off the well-beaten path, or if you are looking for a peaceful natural retreat, it’s perfection.

 Even a short stroll from the car gives a magnificent view of the Hetch Hetchy Reservoir from the O’Shaughnessy Dam.
 Photo: Kim Lawson